By Linda Austin, Moonbridge Publications

 Smashwords has an excellent free download of instructions which authors may find useful in helping to format for Kindle Direct Publishing, too.
 Authors upload MS Word files free and Smashwords converts files into epub and also mobi for Kindle.
 Readers (and now libraries) can buy ebooks from the Smashwords website, but Smashwords also works with Apple, Kobo and other “e-tailer” sites so its ebooks also show up at their sites for purchase.
 Amazon does not allow Smashwords’ Kindle-version ebooks on the Amazon website, which is a drawback, but Smashwords does allow authors to offer free ebooks without any exclusivity deal.

-BookBaby will create an ebook for $99, and they offer formatting (conversion) plus distribution to Amazon, B&N, and other online sites for a package deal of $199.
-No commission is charged for sales.
+BookBaby requires an e-pub file but will create an ebook from a Word file for $99 (plus $2 and a small fee per image if photos are involved).
+Ebooks are for sale to readers via the BookBaby website, but for $299 they will convert a manuscript and also distribute to Amazon, B&N, and other online sites .
+No commission is charged for sales, but the other online sellers may take a small fee.
 BookBaby is also a publishing services company that offers editing and cover design as well as marketing (be careful about marketing services options from any company).
-BookBaby provides an ISBN for $29, but then BookBaby becomes the publisher on record.
+BookBaby provides an ISBN for $29, but then BookBaby becomes the publisher on record, so you may want to provide your own.
+BookBaby also creates print books.